sanjeevbhusal/notes/next/Next-auth.md

 Once you have exported both GET and POST function and set up the secret key, some routes will be created for you by next-auth.
 One of such route is localhost:3000/api/auth/signin.
 When you visit this route, you will see a signin page.
 The signin page could have multiple options to signin such as Github, Google, email and password etc based upon the providers you selected while configuring next-auth.

+Lets say, we used CredentialsProvider while configuring next-auth.
+This means at this route we will see a input page for email and password.
+We fill the data and make the request.
+The request goes to localhost:3000/api/auth/callback/credentials.
+This is a route that is exposed by next-auth itself.
+When the request reaches the route, next-auth runs the code that we defined while setting up Credentials Provider.
+The code generally includes logic to  make a database call and validate if the user exists.

+If the user exists, next-auth will return a 200 status code.
+However, next-auth will set a redirect location as well.
+This means, the browser will redirect the user to some other location.
+This is expected since we donot want user to be in login page if the request was successful.
+We donot have to explicitly run some redirect function just as we used to do in react-router-dom.
+This means, when you inspect the request through devtools, you will find couple of things such as

+- The status code will be 302 found.
+- The response header will consist of location property.
+This is the url where browser will redirect the user.
+- next-auth will also set the session cookie for subsequent request validation.

+Now, the next important part will be to actually get the user present in the session in order to know who is the logged in user.
+The way we do this actually differs in client component and server component.
+In total, you might need session information in 3 places.

+- React Server Component (runs in server)
+- Api routes  (runs in server)
+- Client Component (runs in browser)